 - Reaching settlements for seller clients in pre-litigation mediations through informal, cooperative information exchanges with buyers’ counsel and by critically analyzing the settlement value of cases and persuasively presenting analysis and evidence at mediation.

-- Broker client dismissed from case following important depositions after it became necessary to demonstrate strength of client’s case by examining adverse witness and presenting client witness at depositions.
+- Broker client dismissed from case after showing strength of client’s case by examining adverse witness and presenting client witness at depositions.

-His real estate experience also includes representing homeowners in neighbor disputes related to property lines, fences, gate and alley access issues, views, trees, easements, encroachments and construction projects.
-Paul has also represented HOA members in disputes about noise, repairs, maintenance, common areas, use and other issues related to CC&R’s and house rules.
-He has defended real estate brokers and agents in court actions against claims alleging breach of fiduciary duty, nondisclosure, professional negligence and misrepresentation.
+Re broker defense matters, he has defended real estate brokers and agents in court actions against claims alleging breach of fiduciary duty, nondisclosure, negligence and misrepresentation.
 And, he has represented brokers and property managers in administrative proceedings, including BRE inquiries, accusations and audits, HUD & DFEH investigations and EEOC wage-claim hearings.

 Doctor of Jurisprudence (Cum Laude)| Boston University School of Law, 1996